Comparison Review of MS Drugs

 • Natalizumab (Tysabri®) – Rare viral disease (progressive multifocal leukoencephalopathy), severe allergic reactions, suppression of the immune system, increased risk of infections (including herpes simplex virus, meningitis), and liver injury

-• Ocrelizumab (Ocrevus®) – Infusion-related reactions, infections, increased risk of certain cancers
+• Ocrelizumab (Ocrevus®) – Infusion-related reactions, increased risk of infections, increased risk of certain cancers

-• Ozanimod (Zeposia®) – Change in heart rhythm, infections, liver damage, respiratory effects, macular edema, increased blood pressure
+• Ozanimod (Zeposia®) – Change in heart rhythm, increased risk of infections, liver damage, respiratory effects, macular edema, increased blood pressure

 • Peginterferon beta-1a (Plegridy®) – Liver damage, severe allergic reaction, depression (and suicidal thoughts), congestive heart failure, seizures, autoimmune disorders, leukopenia thrombotic microangiopathy, decreased peripheral blood counts